AntoineRestivo/contourPlot/README.md

 # contourPlot
-Plot the feasible region of a linear program using the marching square algorithm
+MATLAB function to plot the feasible region of a linear program using the marching square algorithm